 As we examined the SAP environment on Azure, we found several key areas where we could improve the monitoring and reporting experience:

 - Managing and viewing end-to-end processes.
 It was difficult to manage and view end-to-end processes.
 We couldn’t capture the end-to-end process status to effectively monitor individual transactions and their progress within the end-to-end process chain.
-SAP was disconnected from end-to-end monitoring and illustrated a gap in our knowledge of the entire process pipeline.
+SAP was disconnected from end-to-end monitoring and created a gap in our knowledge of the entire process pipeline.

 Our SAP on Azure environment was like a black box to many of our business-process owners, and we knew that we could leverage Azure and SAP capabilities to improve the situation.
-We could create a more holistic monitoring solution for our SAP environment in Azure and the business processes that defined Microsoft operations.
+We decided to create a more holistic monitoring solution for our SAP environment in Azure and the business processes that defined Microsoft operations.

 Creating a telemetry solution for SAP on Azure